juekr/LetterFeed/README.md

 # LetterFeed

-LetterFeed is a self-hosted application that converts email newsletters into RSS feeds.
-Kind of like [kill the newsletter](https://github.com/leafac/kill-the-newsletter/), but with a given inbox.
+LetterFeed is a self-hosted application that transforms your email newsletters into tidy, readable RSS feeds.
+It connects to your existing email account, finds the newsletters you specify, and generates a unique RSS feed for each one.

 <div align="center">
   <img src="./screenshot.png">
 </div>

+## Features

+- **Email to RSS Conversion:** Automatically converts emails from specified senders into a standard RSS feed.
+- **Content Extraction:** Optionally, LetterFeed can extract the main article content from the email body.
+- **Email Management:** Can automatically move processed emails to a specified folder in your inbox to keep things organized.
+- **Easy to Use Interface:** A simple web interface to manage your newsletters and feeds.

+## How It Works

+LetterFeed periodically scans your email inbox via IMAP for new emails from the senders you've configured.
+When it finds a new email, it processes it, and adds it as a new entry to the corresponding newsletter's RSS feed.

 ## Getting Started

 ### Prerequisites

 1. An existing mailbox with IMAP over SSL on port 993.
-2. Make sure you have Docker and Docker Compose installed on your system.
+2. Docker and Docker Compose installed on your system.

 ### Installation